geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 <br><br>

 Having fun?
-You can further explore how to configure geometries in the [Classifying Imagery](https://geohackweek.github.io/GoogleEarthEngine/05-classify-imagery/) section of this tutorial.
+You can further explore how to configure geometries in the <a href="https://geohackweek.github.io/GoogleEarthEngine/05-classify-imagery/" target="_blank">Classifying Imagery</a> section of this tutorial.

 #### Filtering the Image Collection